esol-community/rmw_zenoh_pico/README.md

 the zenoh-pico is designed for small resource system. however, the zenoh-pico memory is compiling into own system and it is not designed to use same data area with upside layer which is rmw_zenoh_pico.
 If you use rmw_zeno_pico on a small resource system with any RTOS, you might need to add some customizations for zenoh-pico and rmw_zenoh_pico.

-1. the node infomation for rmw_zenoh_pico is not get on other node on rmw_zenoh. first time, the rmw_zenoh get resource data which is other resource data from zenohd when the there is starting. and the rmw_zenoh generate own resource data which is used by node infomation.
-the rmw_zenoh_pico send own liveliness infomation to zenohd when there is starting. however, its data is not downloading rmw_zenoh when the rmw_zenoh is start.
-the rmw_zenoh_pico sends my liveness information to zenohd when there starts.
-However, that data is not downloaded to rmw_zenoh from zenohd when the rmw_zenoh starts.
-Now, the node list command does not work properly on the rmw_zenoh node yet.

-1. the pub/sub message from rmw_zenoh_pico do not using attachment data. the rmw_zenoh is using zenoh package. and the message from rmw_zenoh append additional data on attachment future with zenoh. the additional data on rmw_zenoh is "gid", "sequence_number" and "source_timestamp".
-the rmw_zenoh_pico is using zenoh pico package. however, the rmw_zenoh_pico with zenoh-pico is not able to exchange the attachment data.
-Therefore, rmw_zenoh_pico does not yet support the full RMW API except for working communication between subscribers and publishers.